MohamedMetwalli5/QuizAtshi/README.md

 ## How To Use
  1. Enter your name
  2. You can activate the dark mode optionally
+ 3. You must choose the expertise level
- 3. The app generates 10 random questions from more than 100 already made questions
+ 4. The app generates random questions from more than 100 already made questions according to your level
- 4. The app shows you the grade at the end
+ 5. The app shows you the grade at the end

 ## Screeshots
  * Home Page